 To activate Vayu mudra, sit comfortably, place your hands on your knees, bring the tips of your index fingers to the base of your thumbs, and press gently.

-Vayu mudra, associated with the Vata dosha, helps fix imbalances linked to the air element, easing symptoms like bloating, gas, and indigestion, and improving overall digestive health.
+Vayu mudra, associated with the Vata dosha, is traditionally believed to help fix imbalances linked to the air element, potentially easing symptoms like bloating, gas, and indigestion, and improving overall digestive health.

 Is there a mudra that destroys all diseases?

-While no single mudra can “destroy all diseases,” Apana Vayu Mudra is known for its comprehensive health benefits, including detoxification and promoting heart health.
+While no single mudra can “destroy all diseases,” Apana Vayu Mudra (also known as Mritasanjivani Mudra) is known for its comprehensive health benefits, including detoxification and promoting heart health, and is often revered in traditional texts.

 What are the benefits of practising Vayu mudra?

-Vayu mudra helps support immunity, manage gastric problems, Parkinson’s disease symptoms, rheumatism and sciatica pain, improve memory, and calm stress.
+Vayu mudra may help support immunity, manage gastric problems, ease symptoms of Vata-related discomfort in Parkinson’s disease (as a complementary practice), relieve rheumatism and sciatica pain, improve memory, and calm stress.

 What chakra is associated with Vayu mudra?

-Vayu mudra is associated with balancing the Vata dosha and can be practised in conjunction with meditation focusing on the Solar Plexus Chakra.
+Vayu mudra is associated with balancing the Vata dosha and can be practised in conjunction with meditation focusing on the Heart Chakra (Anahata Chakra), as the air element governs this energy center.

 Is there a mudra that gives instant energy?

-While no specific mudra instantly boosts energy, practising Vayu mudra regularly can help improve overall well-being and vitality over time.
+While no specific mudra instantly boosts energy, practising Vayu mudra regularly can help improve overall well-being and vitality over time by promoting a balanced system.

 References